Remember who you are actually designing for

-- In the world of user research, there is often a gap that us researchers try to overcome in our studies (what someone does and what someone says they do).
+- In the world of UX research, there is often a gap that us researchers try to overcome in our studies (what someone does and what someone says they do).
 Friends know each other and will call each other out when they think the other is stretching the truth.

 - Friends share things in common, but also have their own set of opinions.
 There is an innate curiosity that emerges in these sessions (friends want to better understand their friend’s habits are and the “deep-diving” into topics happens naturally).